History of Philippine Airlines

 Philippine Airlines (PAL) is the flag carrier of the Philippines, operating from its base at Ninoy Aquino International Airport.
 PAL is the oldest airline in Asia operating under its original name, having been founded in 1941.

 Beginnings (1930–1959)

 Philippine Aerial Taxi Company

-On December 3, 1930, the Philippine Aerial Taxi Company (PATCO) was established by Emmanuel N. Bachrach.
+On December 3, 1930, the Philippine Aerial Taxi Company (PATCO) was established by Emanuel N. Bachrach.
 It commenced operations on March 18, 1931, with a round-trip flight from Manila to Iloilo.
 The company then had scheduled Manila-Baguio and Manila-Paracale flights.
 The company became dormant for six years on its scheduled passenger operation under its assigned routes.
+During the 1930's, the airline was based in Grace Park Airfield.

 Philippine Air Lines

 On February 26, 1941, Philippine Air Lines, Inc., was formally incorporated by a group of businessmen headed by Andrés Soriano Sr. At that time, he was hailed as one of the Philippines' leading industrialists and served as the airline's general manager.
 Soriano and former senator Ramón J. Fernández acquired the franchise of Philippine Aerial Taxi Company, Inc. and renamed Philippine Air Lines (PAL).
 The airline's first flight took place on March 15, 1941, with a single Beechcraft Model 18 NPC-54 on daily services between Manila (from Nielson Field) and Baguio.
 It carried two pilots and five passengers on its maiden flight.
 The five passengers were the founders of the airline – Soriano, Fernández, Juan Miguel Elizalde, John R. Schultz and Ernesto Von Kaufmann.
 Government investment in September 1941 paved the way for its nationalization.
 On October 23, 1941, John R. Schultz was elected by the board of directors as treasurer of Philippine Air Lines.

 PAL services were interrupted during World War II, which lasted in the Philippines from late 1941 to 1945.
 Upon the outbreak of the Pacific War on December 8, 1941, the two Model 18s and its pilots were pressed into military service.
 They were used to evacuate American fighter pilots to Australia until one was shot down over Mindanao and the other was destroyed on the ground in an air raid in Surabaya, Indonesia.

 On February 15, 1946, PAL resumed operations after a five-year hiatus with service to 15 domestic points with five Douglas DC-3s and a payroll of 108 names.
 Philippine Airlines returned to its original home, Nielson Field in Makati.
 The airport, heavily damaged during the war, was refurbished and modernized by PAL at a cost of over one million pesos, quickly becoming the official port of entry for air passengers into the Philippines.
 The airport was operated by Manila International Air Terminal, Inc., a wholly owned PAL subsidiary.